centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-vmware2-vm.md

 1;
 ```

-Make sure to replace variables with needed information:
+Make sure to replace the variables with the necessary information:

 - _ip\_hostname_: IP address or hostname of the vCenter or ESX (if standalone),
-- _username_: username with at least "read only" access to the vCenter or ESX (you can use domain user),
+- _username_: username with at least "read only" access to the vCenter or ESX (you can use a domain user),
-- _password_: password of the username.
+- _password_: password for this user.

 You can configure multiple vCenter or ESXi connections using this
 structure: